 Green Restaurant Certification – Katie Button Restaurants meet rigorous standards regarding water efficiency, waste reduction and recycling.
 Sustainable furnishings and building materials are used, and local purveyors and suppliers are always the first choice.

-Adaptive Reuse – Katie Button Restaurants has been awarded the Buncombe County Preservation Society’s Griffin Award three times – for the initial Curate space at 11 Biltmore Avenue, the expansion to 13 Biltmore Avenue, and also for the building that houses Nightbell and Button & Co.
+Adaptive Reuse – Katie Button Restaurants has been awarded the Buncombe County Preservation Society’s Griffin Award three times – for the initial Curate space at 11 Biltmore Avenue, the expansion to 13 Biltmore Avenue, and also for the building that houses Button & Co.
 Bagels at 32 S. Lexington Avenue.

 Buy Local – Working closely with area farmers and the Appalachian Sustainable Agriculture Project (ASAP) is important to Katie Button Restaurants.
 As a result, regular and special menus are packed with creations that make the most of the incredible meats, fish, vegetables, fruits and cheeses available locally.
 In addition to the local food community, local artists are an important part of the look and feel of all three restaurants.